 '''

-int printf("Format_String", list of variables,...);
+int printf("format_string", list, of, variables, ...);

 '''

 The first argument is the string printed to the screen.
 Variables are embedded to this string using placeholders.
 The placeholders are replaced in the order of the occurrence with the variable from the list of variables.
 The placeholders need to be chosen in correspondence to the data-types of the variables.
-Placeholder start with % followed by a type specifier (see Table 2.2).
+Placeholder start with % followed by a type specifier (see Table 3.2).
 A new line is created with the "\n" escape sequence.
 The "\t" (tabular) is used for alignment of the output.

 '''

 int x = 1;

 double y = 1.8;

 printf("x=%d_and_y=%g\n", x, y);

 prints:

-x=1 and y=1.8
+x = 1 and y = 1.8

 '''

 The scanf function reads variable values from the standard input (usually the keyboard, or redirected outputs from other programs).
 It works analogous to printf.
 The syntax is where the format string is similar to printf. scanf tries to match the inputs with the placeholders and stores them to the variables in the order of their appearance.
 Because the variables are modified by scanf, they need to be prefixed with the address-of operator &.
-Details about & are given in Section 2.4 and 2.5.
+Details about & are given in Section 3.4 and 3.5.
 The return value is the number of variables read during the function call.

 '''

-int scanf("format_string", variables for the placeholders);
+int scanf("format_string", list, of, variables, ...);

 '''

-Example 2.7: To read one integer and one floating point number from the standard input and print them on standard output one needs to do the following:
+Example 3.7: To read one integer and one floating point number from the standard input and print them on standard output one needs to do the following: